 These four areas of self-efficacy are achievable through the prolonged, sustainable collaborative programs and they provide a framework for researchers to explore the theory’s impact on educational program design and development.

 Tschannen-Moran and Hoy (2001) gave the following definition of teacher efficacy.
 “A teacher’s efficacy belief is a judgment of his or her capabilities to bring about desired outcomes of student engagement and learning, even among those students who may be difficult or unmotivated” (p.
 783).
 Research has shown that a teacher’s efficacy is related to how teachers’ decisions are made, how goals are shaped, how planning and organization are implemented, and how teachers react in the classroom and relate to students (Tschannen-Moran & Hoy, 2001).
 In addition, teachers with high self-efficacy embrace new ideas and methods for teaching (Tschannen-Moran & Hoy (2001).
-In developing a favorable or unfavorable attitude toward an innovation, an individual may mentally apply the new idea to his or her present or anticipated future situation before deciding whether or not to try it (Brown 2003).
+In developing a favorable or unfavorable attitude toward an innovation, an individual may mentally apply the new idea to his or her present or anticipated future situation before deciding whether or not to try it (Rogers, 2003).
 The study resides in the willingness of the teachers being studied to adopt the technology and apply it to their professional settings.

 Collaboration in Teaching through Mentorship